Texas Longhorns football: Baylor

 Baylor and Texas have played each other 111 times, with the first game between Baylor and Texas being played in 1901.
 Only Oklahoma and Texas A&M have played Texas more times than Baylor.
 Both Baylor and Texas were founding members of the Southwest Conference and the BIG 12 Conference.
-Texas leads the series with Baylor 70-28-4.
-However, starting in 2010 this rivalry intensified as Baylor established themselves as a major contender in the BIG 12 Conference with Baylor playing for 4 BIG 12 titles and winning 3, including a head-to-head win over Texas to clinch the BIG 12 Championship in 2013, in what is now known as the "Ice Bowl" Losing the BIG 12 Title to Baylor 30-10 was Mack Brown's last regular season game as the head coach at Texas.
+Texas leads the series with Baylor 81-28-4.
+However, starting in 2010 this rivalry intensified as Baylor established themselves as a major contender in the BIG 12 Conference with Baylor playing for 4 BIG 12 titles and winning 3, including a head-to-head win over Texas to clinch the BIG 12 Championship in 2013, in what is now known as the "Ice Bowl".
+Losing the BIG 12 Title to Baylor 30-10 was Mack Brown's last regular season game as the head coach at Texas.

-Since 2010 the Baylor vs Texas series is tied at 6-6-0.
+Since 2015, Texas holds a 7-2 edge in the series with Baylor.

 TCU

-Texas leads the series with TCU 64–27–1 through the 2021 season.
+Texas leads the series with TCU 64–28–1 through the 2024 season.